Raynes/clojail/README.markdown

 Now you have a tester that will scream murder if someone tries to execute code using any classes from the reflect package.

+## Warning

+We can't promise that clojail will be entirely secure at any given time.
+Clojail uses a blacklist-based sandbox by default, so there will almost always be little holes in the sandbox.
+Fortunately, that only applies to the Clojure side of things.
+Since clojail is backed up by the JVM sandbox, even if the Clojure sandbox is broken, I/O still can't be done.
+Even if clojail breaks, the breaker can't wipe your system.

+### What can happen?

+If somebody finds a hole in your Clojure sandbox, all they can do is break the state of the sandbox.
+Meaning, if they find a way to use 'eval', they can eval any code they like.
+That code will still be evaluated under the JVM sandbox.
+They can, however, use eval to call def and redefine stuff in the sandbox.
+This also means they can cause out-of-memory errors by defining a bunch of stuff.
+You'll want to prepare for such things.

+We're considering making an effort to maintain a tester in clojail.testers that tries to block out *everything* that's bad.
+The reason we haven't undertaken that task so far is because we don't want anybody to assume that the tester is totally secure, because you can never really be certain. `secure-tester` is unfortunately named.
+It should be `secure-enough-tester` or `rather-secure-tester`.
+For the most part, secure-tester *is* secure enough.
+Just be aware that there will be holes, just not catastrophic ones.

 ## License